LogtalkDotOrg/logtalk3/library/csv/NOTES.md

 handling of double-quoted fields.
 The `cvs` object extends the `csv/3` parametric object using default option values.

-The library also include predicates to guess the separator and guess the number of columns in a given CSV file.
+The library also includes predicates to guess the separator and guess the number of columns in a given CSV file.

 Files and streams can be read into a list of rows (with each row being